Marina Brogi: Collaborations

-She is often interviewed as expert in economics by the main Italian television news magazines (TG1, TG1 Economics, Special TG1, TG7, Class-CNBC, Sky Italia) and radio (Radio 1 and Radio 24).
+She is often interviewed as an expert in economics by the main Italian television news magazines (TG1, TG1 Economics, Special TG1, TG7, Class-CNBC, Sky Italia) and radio (Radio 1 and Radio 24).
 She is the author of numerous articles in the press (Il Sole 24 Ore, CorrierEconomia, Finanza e Mercati, Libero Mercato, Bloomberg).

 Publications

 She is author of numerous scientific publications on banking and corporate governance.
 The most recent are listed below.